 While I was not able to try out Baan Thai restaurant, I was still very satisfied with the food I was served at their global cuisine restaurant, threesixtythree.
 After eating so much, I think I’ll definitely need to make use of the gym on my next visit!

-What are your thoughts about Oberoi Grand hotel?
+What are your thoughts about the Oberoi Grand hotel?
 Would you like to stay here?